David Dimbleby: Honours

-Dimbleby was made an honorary graduate of the University of Essex in 2005, and is the President of the Institute for Citizenship.
+In 1998, Dimbleby won a Richard Dimbleby BAFTA for Best presenter at the 1998 British Academy Television Awards.
+Dimbleby was made an honorary graduate of the University of Essex in 2005, and was the President of the Institute for Citizenship.
 In 2019, he received the Special Recognition Award for his services to news and current affairs at the National Television Awards in London.